windsuzu/console.jay/content/chart-js/Getting Started with Chart.js.md

 ---
 title: Getting Started with Chart.js
 draft: false
-date: 2023-10-02 15:48
+date: 2023-10-02 17:35
 tags:
+  - learning
   - chart-js
-  - learning
 ---

 > [!tldr] TL;DR
-> Write some tldr
+> This article serves as a beginner's guide to Chart.js.
+> 1. **Project Setup**: Learn how to set up your project with the right folder structure and dependencies, including Chart.js and Parcel.
+> 2. **Drawing Charts**: Discover how to easily draw charts using Chart.js v4, including importing modules and initializing chart instances with data and options.
+> 3. **Customization**: Explore chart customization by adjusting aspects like aspect ratio, scaling, and custom tick formatting to suit your needs.
+> 4. **Plugins**: Learn about the power of plugins and how to create or use them to enhance your charts with custom features, such as borders or advanced styling.
+> 5. **Optimization**: Understand the concept of tree-shaking to reduce bundle size, ensuring your project remains efficient when moving to production.

-In this note, I'm going to follow the [Step-by-step guide from Chart.js](https://www.chartjs.org/docs/latest/getting-started/usage.html), where I'll learn how to create a chart from scratch and explore all the fundamental concepts of [[Chart.js]], including chart types, elements, datasets, customization, plugins, components, and tree shaking.
+In this note, we're going to follow the [Step-by-step guide from Chart.js](https://www.chartjs.org/docs/latest/getting-started/usage.html), where we'll learn how to create a chart from scratch and explore all the fundamental concepts of [[Chart.js]], including chart types, elements, datasets, customization, plugins, components, and tree-shaking.

 ## Create a new project
 The first step is to create a project with this folder structure: